ayaanhossain/nrpcalc/README.md

 > ```
 > $ brew install leveldb
 > ```
 > if you have `homebrew` installed.
 For details please look [here](https://brewinstall.org/Install-leveldb-on-Mac-with-Brew/).
+Once `leveldb` is installed, try installing `NRP Calculator` again, as shown above.

 If everything went well, `NRP Calculator` is now available in your environment under the `nrpcalc` package.
 You may verify it like so:
 ```python